Aslemammad/vite-plugin-cloudflare/README.md

 ## Development

-You can start your Vite dev server and continue writing your applications.
-As previously mentioned, this plugin integrates Miniflare with Vite, so you'd have a nice experience writing to your workers.
+You can start your Vite dev server and continue developing your applications.
+As previously mentioned, this plugin integrates Miniflare with Vite, so you'd have a nice experience writing your workers.

 ```
  vite dev